 - You may take a non-credit Workforce Development course for free if space is available.

 - To enroll in non-credit courses, contact the Workforce Development Department at the campus where the course is being offered.

-For those seniors needing assistance registering for courses, you may go to the division on the campus of your choice the day the session begins and obtain approval by the Division Dean on form 125-077.
-Division staff will assist you in getting registered.
+For those seniors needing further assistance registering for courses, you may go to the division on the campus of your choice the day the session begins and obtain approval by the Division Dean.
+If approved, division staff will assist you in getting registered.

 Disclaimer: The Virginia Senior Citizens Higher Education Act of 1974 and amendments allow senior citizens to take classes at no charge under certain circumstances.
 "Senior Citizens Higher Education Act" is set forth in Chapter 4.5 (§23-38.54 et seq.) of Title 23 of the Code of Virginia.